Call Today! 888-234-8376

 - Not ideal for people with preexisting health conditions

 If you’re 59 or younger, in good health, and choose a $1 million death benefit or less, you could have instant coverage without taking an exam.
-If you want a higher death benefit (up to $2 million) or have health issues, you may have to take an exam to apply for coverage.
+If you want a higher death benefit (up to $2 million), are 60 or older, or have health issues, you may have to take an exam to apply for coverage.3

 Haven Life’s AI-fueled underwriting and fully online process means it doesn’t have to pay a team of underwriters or large agent commissions.
 And the company passes those savings along to customers.